drscott173/CarND-Unscented-Kalman-Filter-Project/README.md

 The figure below shows how the velocity varies over time, jumping from a standing start to jerky variations between 2 and 4 meters per second.
-Our prediction has high frequency noise at first, but quickly dampens down, creating a model that uses the a value closer to the mean velocity to predict position.
+Our prediction has high frequency noise at first, but quickly dampens down, creating a model that uses a value closer to the mean velocity to predict position.

 ![Velocity 1](images/velocity_1.png?raw=true "Predicting Velocity 1")